 The Centre Party (Zentrumspartei or Zentrum) was the political voice of Germany’s Catholics.
 It was formed in 1870, a time when Catholics made up a little over one-third of the empire; the remainder of Germans were Lutheran or other Protestant denominations.
 The young party would face considerable challenges in its first years.
 In 1871 Bismarck, who was himself Protestant, launched his Kulturkampf (or ‘culture struggle’) – a campaign to reduce or eliminate Catholic influence in the newly unified Germany.
 Bismarck’s persecution of German Catholics drove many of them toward the Centre Party; both its membership and voter numbers doubled through the mid-1870s.
 By 1880 the Centre Party was the second largest party in the Reichstag.

 After Bismarck’s departure, the Centre Party reconciled with and generally supported the imperial government.
 In terms of public policy, the party sought to protect the rights of German Catholics and the Landtags (state assemblies).
 Other than that, it had few fixed policies or ideological positions.
 Like the SPD, the Centre Party was a large party that housed a large range of views.
 Among its membership were Christian liberal-democrats on the left, moderate conservatives in the middle and strong nationalists on the right.
 The party threw its weight behind the imperial government during World War I – but it also contained anti-war elements.
-By 1917 the Centre Party’s left wing, led by Matthias Erzberger, was voicing strong criticisms of the war and calling for a peace resolution.
+By 1917 the Centre Party’s left wing, led by Matthias Erzberger, was voicing strong criticisms of the war and demanding a resolution for peace.

 Eda Sagarra, historian